mediantiba/clinic-reservation/README.md

 - Date and time selection
 - List of user's reservations

-# Todo

-- Limit the user's ability to create appointments.
-Limit should be 1 time per week.

 # Stack

 mongo - express - angular - node - docker